MarcusTianhuaZhang/demo/README.md

 # demo
- API to manage, search and like/dislike movies.
+ REST API to manage, search and like/dislike movies.

  Application build with Spring Boot,